Georgia Power: Resource planning and data center-driven demand growth

-Oil Pollution Prevention Violation
+Environmental record

+Coal ash pond closures

+Since 2015, Georgia Power has been required under federal and state coal combustion residuals rules to close all 29 ash ponds at its 11 coal-fired power plants.
+The company has estimated the project will cost nearly $9 billion over 60 years.
+The company's plan calls for fully excavating ash from roughly 19 to 20 of the ponds and relocating it to lined landfills, while sealing the remaining ponds in place.
+In 2019, the Georgia Public Service Commission approved Georgia Power's plan to recover an estimated $525 million of the closure costs from ratepayers; the Sierra Club sued to block the cost recovery, arguing the company rather than its customers should bear the expense, but the Georgia Court of Appeals upheld the commission's decision and the Georgia Supreme Court later declined to review the case.

+Environmental groups, including the Southern Environmental Law Center and the Altamaha Riverkeeper, have criticized Georgia Power's plan to leave coal ash in place at several sites, including Plant Scherer, arguing it remains in contact with groundwater in unlined pits in violation of federal rules.
+A similar dispute has played out over Plant Hammond; Georgia Power has said its closure plans comply with both state and federal regulations.
+In late 2024, Georgia Power reached confidential settlements with dozens of plaintiffs near Plant Scherer who alleged that coal ash from the plant had contaminated their well water and caused illnesses; a county judge had separately found that water samples did not support the plaintiffs' claims.

+Oil pollution prevention violation

 In August 2022, the EPA fined Georgia Power $1,906 after an Atlanta facility failed an audit for oil spill prevention.
 Among other violations, it was found that Georgia Power had no method of predicting a potential oil spill, no containment plan, and inadequate facility drainage.

 Coal power

 Georgia Power operates the Robert W. Scherer Power Plant, also known as Plant Scherer, in Monroe County, Georgia.
 According to Natural History Magazine, in 2006 Plant Scherer was the largest single point-source for carbon dioxide emissions in the United States.
 It was also ranked the 20th in the world in terms of carbon dioxide emissions by the Center for Global Development on its list of global power plants in November 2007.
 It was the only power plant in the United States that was listed among the world's top 25 carbon dioxide producers.

 Transmission system

 Georgia Power utilizes transmission lines carrying 115,000 volts, 230,000 volts and 500,000 volts.
-Georgia Power has interconnections with the Tennessee Valley Authority to the north, sister company Alabama Power to the west, Dominion Energy and Duke Energy to the east, and Florida Power & Light, Duke, and the city of Tallahassee to the south.
+Georgia Power has interconnections with the Tennessee Valley Authority to the north, sister company Alabama Power to the west, Dominion Energy and Duke Energy to the east, and Florida Power & Light to the south.